Monitoring Your Sleep: Sleep Lab Testing

 Checking your sleep during a nighttime sleep study is often the only way to find out if you have conditions such as sleep apnea or other sleep problems.
 A sleep study records how your lungs, heart, brain, and other parts of your body function while you’re asleep.
 It’s painless, risk-free, and in most cases takes a single, full night.

 |During a sleep study, sensors track and record body functions.

 If you spend the night in a sleep clinic, you will have a private bedroom.
 A technician will attach many sensors to your body, then go into another room.
-As you sleep, your heart rate, breathing, oxygen level, and other functions will be tracked.
+As you sleep, your heart rate, breathing, oxygen level, brain activity, and other functions will be tracked.
 A microphone and video camera will record your breathing sounds and body movements.
 The technician will keep watch nearby.
 If you need an air pressure device to help you breathe, one will be available.

 Before your sleep study, bathe and wash your hair.
 Don’t use conditioners, oils, or makeup.